1949–50 Port Vale F.C. season

 The 1949–50 season was Port Vale's 38th season of football in the English Football League, and their fifth full season in the Third Division South.
-It was the last season to be played at The Old Recreation Ground – despite numerous clashes with the authorities over the construction of the new stadium.
-The sale of Ronnie Allen raised a massive £20,000.
+It was also the final season at the Old Recreation Ground, amid ongoing disputes over the proposed move to Vale Park.
+Vale finished in 13th place, accumulating 41 points over 42 league fixtures — including the season's largest win, 4–0 versus Millwall on 12 November 1949, and their heaviest defeat, 3–0 away to Millwall on 1 April 1950.